 Of course, for most people, \$1500 isn't what's generally considered a cheap item.
 However, there are plenty of places where you can find assistive products on a much smaller budget.
+You can check LiveUp's assistive products database.
 A good place to look is on NED, the National Equipment Database.